wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

         Camera camera = processCameraProvider.bindToLifecycle(this, cameraSelector, imageAnalysis, preview);
     }
 ```
-For the ease of uses, we initialized the back camera with `CameraSelector.LENS_FACING_BACK`.
+For ease of use, we initialized the back camera with `CameraSelector.LENS_FACING_BACK`.
-And the preview is binded to a view `mContentView`.
+And the preview is bound to a view `mContentView`.

-With the `ProcessCameraProvider` the heavyweight resources are managed efficiently by the lifecycle owner.
+With the `ProcessCameraProvider`, the heavyweight resources are managed efficiently by the lifecycle owner.
-Using the CameraX API, we pay less for managing the lifecycle, and with more reliable processing.
+Using the CameraX API, we pay less for managing the lifecycles and with more reliable processing.

 ### Image Analyzer

-An useful tool in CameraX API is the `ImageAnalyzer` interface, which is used to define custom Image Processing pipelines.
+A useful tool in CameraX API is the `ImageAnalyzer` interface, which is used to define custom Image Processing pipelines.
-Here, whenever an image capture returned in the form of `ImageProxy` instances, we need to get the image, crop the region of interest and do real-time text recognition.
+Here, whenever an image capture is returned in the form of `ImageProxy` instances, we need to get the image, crop the region of interest and do real-time text recognition.
 Such a pipeline can be done in `ImageAnalysis.Analyzer.analyze`'s body.
 To keep track of the location user touched in the screen, we have a `posisition`:
 ```java